Using Secondary Data to Build Strong Extension Programs

 Advantages of Secondary Data

 Secondary data use has many advantages.
 It is economical—gathering new data and analyzing them can be costly.
-Cost for labor, materials, postage, and advertising can add up for what may appear to be a simple survey.
+Cost for labor, materials, purchased samples or panels of populations, and advertising can add up for what may appear to be a simple survey.

 Secondary data are efficient—gathering new data can take a good deal of time and energy (Sorensen, 1996).
 In addition to creating the data collection instrument and identifying the population or sample selection, which takes a lot of thought and skill, gathering primary data can take anywhere from a few weeks to, in the case of a longitudinal study, years.
 Even after data are gathered, time must be spent compiling and analyzing them.